MyronKoch-dev/oop-1/README.md

 ---

 *Feel free to further customize and expand this README.md file to best suit your project and audience.*

-*Consider adding a link to the Mermaid chart visualization of the onboarding flow if desired.*

 *Remember to replace placeholders like `[repository-url]`, `[your-openai-api-key]`, `[your-vercel-app-url]`, and the `PATH_URL_*` placeholders with your actual information before publishing.*